mappls-api/mapmyindia-rest-api/mapmyindia-distance-matrix-api/readme.md

 ### Driving Distance-Time Matrix

 Adding driving directions API would help to add predicted travel time & duration from a given origin point to a number of points.
 This REST API computes the distance and duration of a route between a source/primary position (geographical coordinates) and a list of all supplied secondary positions using to mode of route calculation i.e. optimal and shortest.
-Supported region (countries) are India, Sri Lanka, Nepal, Bangladesh & Bhutan.
+Distance matrix is supported for [238 countries](https://github.com/MapmyIndia/mapmyindia-rest-api/blob/master/docs/countryISO.md) via the region parameter.
 Please note that maximum number of points are limited to 100 only including source and secondary positions.

 ## Security Type
 - License key based authentication